NesaByte/Maslow-Fulfilled/README.md

 # MASLOW-FULLFILLED

-## What is Moslow's Hierarchy of needs?
+## What is Maslow's Hierarchy of needs?
 - "A Theory of Human Motivation" : Maslow’s theory encompasses his observations and ideas on human needs and motivation.
 ![needs](https://2ij7hk3p1vra3uhoox411gzf-wpengine.netdna-ssl.com/wp-content/uploads/2020/04/maslow-1024x724.jpg)